According to a survey from Upwork, a popular marketplace for freelancers, there are about 59 million freelancers in just the US alone.

 Staying on top of your income may be difficult when you’re waiting to be paid.
 Since your clients are focused on their business, they might forget upcoming bill dates, and you may receive your payments later than expected.
 These overdue payments can affect your cash flow and planned income.

 A solution is to send out invoices with clear due dates and set up automatic reminders for overdue payments.
-A little effort can go a long way in helping you receive your payments on time.
+A little effort can go a long way in helping you monitor outstanding invoices and receive your payments on time.